gurpreetsinghmatharoo/game-of-discord/README.md

 * Text speech bubbles
     * Text typewriter animation
+* Typing status
+* Click and see what they are playing

 **Graphics**

 * Update CSS
 * New sprites
     * Talking animation
+* Entering animation

 **Maybe List**